 4 – Hiring Movers

 In North America, moving usually means calling up a few friends and offering a case of beer and some pizza in exchange for an afternoon’s help.
 As expats, however, most of us probably don’t have a large network of family and friends that we can draw on.
 For most of us, this will usually mean looking at hiring a moving company.
 It’s easy to get quotes online.
-For example, umzug.de offers a free comparison service.
-There’s also movinga.de and many others.
+For example, betreut.de offers a number of options for “umzugshilfe“.
+There are also comparison sites like umzugspreisvergleich.de and many others.

 5 – Arranging the handover appointment